marcoaaz/AcevedoEtAl._2024b_autoencoder/README.md

 ## Future Updates

 File management is done manually and the scripts do not have a Graphical User Interface.
-We expect interested users to fork our code into something bigger and more dedicated for petrology in other techniques (e.g., XMapTools).
+We expect interested users to fork our code into other software that is already adapted to perform petrological analysis (e.g., [XMapTools](https://github.com/xmaptools)).
 Also, we expect to increase the support for more file formats from different micro-analytical instruments.

 Particularly after the last update, I expect continue making improvements in performance and parallelising the approach.